 One certainly has heard about or read the book Start with Why by Simon Sinek and the Golden Circle.
 Its insights are highly applicable for developing pitches.
 Investors care about one’s motivation as much as every other person.

-I want to mention the importance of prioritization.
-I observed that many entrepreneurial individuals attend pitch events without having started their organization.
-However, I believe one should first build a minimum viable product (MVP) before attending a pitch event.
-This way, one can test assumptions and show commitment to the business idea, which probably convinces potential investors more than a perfect pitch.
+I observed that many entrepreneurs attend pitch events without having started their own organisation.
+I believe one should first build a minimum viable product (MVP) before attending a pitch event.
+This way, one can test assumptions and show commitment to the business idea, which often convinces potential investors more than a perfect pitch.
+Start your business, collect feedback, and then, if necessary, seek external capital.
+If you implement everything that I showed you, then you will be way ahead of your competition.